How Trump Successfully Manipulated Willing and Greedy Networks

 “If we made any mistake last year, it’s that we probably did put too many of his [Trump’s] campaign rallies in those early months and let them run,” Jeff Zucker said at Harvard Kennedy School, according to BuzzFeed.
 “Listen, because you never knew what he would say, there was an attraction to put those on the air.”

-Zucker, who was the president of NBC Entertainment when “The Apprentice” was first on TV said that even then Trump was a “publicity magnet.”
+Zucker, who was the president of NBC Entertainment when “The Apprentice” first aired on TV, said that even then, Trump was a “publicity magnet.”

-For a sick reason that has to do with flaws in the American psyche and people’s desire to discover the secret to becoming rich, Trump was a “publicity magnet.”
+For a sick reason related to flaws in the American psyche and people’s desire to discover the secret to becoming rich, Trump was a “publicity magnet.”
 Being wealthy was a great lure to working people, especially since they did not know that Trump was probably not that rich in the first place.
-That was the first phase of the great con and it has been going on for decades.
+That was the first phase of the great con, and it has been going on for decades.

 It’s also worth remembering that Trump’s book, The Art of the Deal, was written in 1987 by a ghostwriter, Tony Schwartz, who did not have flattering things to say about the man he spent 18 months with as part of his research.

-That was the real Trump and it has been the core of his personality for decades.
-But another constant is Trump’s self-promotion, and the ability to manipulate a willing broadcast media.
+That was the real Trump and has been his personality’s core for decades.
+But another constant is Trump’s self-promotion and the ability to manipulate a willing broadcast media.
 It’s too bad the broadcasters have not figured out they are promoting a demagogue.

 LEAVE A REPLY